fireshark519/professional-growth-portfolio/reflection.md

 ## Final Reflection

 As I complete this capstone, I recognize how deeply my guiding principles—Gratitude, Integrity, and Service—have shaped my learning, leadership, and spiritual resilience.
 I see my work not only as technical progress but as a reflection of my discipleship.
+### Staying Grounded Spiritually at Work

+I’ve found that staying grounded doesn’t always require big gestures—it’s in the small habits.
+Saying a short prayer before high-pressure meetings, reflecting during breaks, or journaling one insight at the end of a workday helps me reset and remember who I serve.
+I also try to frame challenges as chances to grow Christlike attributes like patience, courage, or compassion.